assetgraph/assetgraph-builder/README.md

 Image optimization and processing
 ---------------------------------

-The `buildProduction` switches `--pngquant`, `--pngcrush`, `--optipng`, and `--jpegtran` turn on automatic lossless optimization of all images of the relevant type in the graph.
-The `--optimizeimages` switch is shorthand for all of them.
+The `buildProduction` switch `--optimizeimages` turns on automatic lossless optimization of all images of the relevant type in the graph.

 Additionally, you can specify individual processing instructions for each image using custom GET parameters.
 For example you might want to